GXatBuffalo/Thrive-Stardew-Mod/Design.md

 - [x] Define initialization states for defined data structures.
 - [x] Save or create crop and soil data through SMAPI
 - [x] Daily nutrient depletion and corresponding bonuses/penalties
+- [ ] Define logic for the creation of customized items that undo soil depletion.

 ### v0.2 – Balancing
+- [ ] Write test method that finds, creates and saves data for all in-game crops
-- [ ] Write script to analyze mechanic formulas and their results
+- [ ] Write script to analyze the modded crop data and their results
 - [ ] Adjust nutrient depletion formulas
 - [ ] Adjust crop quality yields based on its overall health during growth.